scottgigawatt/privateerr/README.md

 Here's the updated GitHub README overview section:

+Here’s a more concise version while keeping the pirate theme:

 ## Overview 🦜⚓️

-Privateerr be a Docker Compose configuration for buildin' Private Internet Access manual connection scripts into a Docker image with the required WireGuard tools.
-It also be generatin' a configuration file for native WireGuard connections.
-Hoist the sails and set yer course for secure VPN connections, me hearties!
+Privateerr be a Docker Compose setup for buildin' PIA manual connection scripts into a Docker image with WireGuard tools.
+It also generates a configuration file for native WireGuard connections.
+Set sail for secure VPN connections, mateys!

+### Docker Compose Configuration ⚙️

-The main Docker Compose configuration can be found in the [docker-compose.yml](./docker-compose.yml) file in the root of the repository.
-This file contains all the details needed to build an image that includes the necessary WireGuard tools to use the PIA manual connection scripts for creatin' a WireGuard configuration.
+The main configuration be in [docker-compose.yml](./docker-compose.yml).
+It builds an image with the necessary WireGuard tools for PIA scripts.

+#### Customizing 🛠️

-Ye can customize the Docker Compose setup by updatin' the `.env` file.
-Start by copyin' the [example.env](./example.env) file to `.env` in the root of the repo and adjust the settings to yer needs.
+Copy [example.env](./example.env) to `.env` and tweak it to fit yer needs.

+### Image Build 🏗️

-The current image build is based off of Ubuntu Focal, and the Dockerfile can be found at [docker/Dockerfile](./docker/Dockerfile).
+The image be built on Ubuntu Focal.
+The Dockerfile is at [docker/Dockerfile](./docker/Dockerfile).

+### PIA Manual Connections 📜

-This repo includes the [PIA manual-connections](https://github.com/pia-foss/manual-connections) repository as a submodule at `docker/pia`, so it be included in the image build.
+This repo includes the [PIA manual-connections](https://github.com/pia-foss/manual-connections) as a submodule at `docker/pia`.

+### WireGuard Configuration 📄

-Ye can use the output WireGuard configuration file at [`config/wg0.conf`](config/wg0.conf) to configure a VPN client like Gluetun for secure connections.
+Use the generated WireGuard config at [`config/wg0.conf`](config/wg0.conf) to set up a VPN client like Gluetun.

 ## Usage 🗺️🔧